NetFPGA/P4-NetFPGA-public/Tutorial Assignments.md

     Note: Make sure that the configuration writes all succeed.
 If this is the first time programming the FPGA since the machine was last powered off it may need to be rebooted.

-12. Test the switch on real hardware!
+12. Test the design on real hardware!
 Go to the `$ P4_PROJECT_DIR/sw/CLI` directory and run the `P4_SWITCH_CLI.py` script.
 This initiates an interactive command line interface that you can use to interact with your switch (i.e. read/write registers, add/remove table entries, etc.).
 Type `help` to see the list of available commands.

     Go to the `$P4_PROJECT_DIR/sw/hw_test_tool` directory and run `$ sudo bash` then run the `switch_calc_tester.py` script.
 This will initiate a command line tool that you can use to submit packets to the switch and view its response.
 Type `help run_test` to see how to use the command.